The Role of the Father

 separating from judgment or emotional fusion

-reconnecting with support, strength, or life itself
+reconnecting with support, strength, and movement into life

 Many people experience shifts in: